Azure/azure-sdk-for-java/sdk/tables/azure-data-tables/README.md

-# Azure Data Tables client library for Java
+# Azure Tables client library for Java
-Azure Data Tables is a service that stores structured NoSQL data in the cloud, providing a key/attribute store with a schemaless design.
-Azure Data Tables gives developers flexibility and scalability with all the best parts of Azure cloud.
+Azure Tables is a service that stores structured NoSQL data in the cloud, providing a key/attribute store with a schemaless design.
+Azure Tables gives developers flexibility and scalability with all the best parts of Azure cloud.

 [Source code][source_code] | [Package (Maven)][package] | [API reference documentation][api_documentation]
 | [Product documentation][product_documentation] | [Samples][samples]